volitank/nala/docs/nala.8.md

 	*\--foss* on *Debian* will ensure that you don't get the *contrib* or *non-free* repos.
 Using this on *Ubuntu* does nothing.

 	*\--sources* add the source repos for the mirrors if it exists.

+	*\--count* choose the number of viable mirrors to display. by default it's 16, but if you want more you got it.

+	*\--auto* run fetch uninteractively.
+Will still prompt for overwrite.

+	*\--fetches* lets you determine the amount of mirrors to fetch between 1-10.
+3 is the default.
+This switch only works with *\--auto*

 **show**
 : > **show** works exactly like the **apt** version except our output is a little easier to read. **show** will accept multiple packages as arguments.